India's Reliance and ADNOC join forces in chemical project

-NEW DELHI,DUBAI June 29 (Reuters) - Indian refining giant Reliance Industries (RELI.NS) has signed an agreement with Abu Dhabi National Oil Co (ADNOC) to build a multi-billion-dollar chemical project in Ruwais, marking the group's first investment in a greenfield overseas project.
+NEW DELHI,DUBAI (Reuters) - Indian refining giant Reliance Industries has signed an agreement with Abu Dhabi National Oil Co (ADNOC) to build a multi-billion-dollar chemical project in Ruwais, marking the group’s first investment in a greenfield overseas project.

 Reliance, which operates the the world’s biggest refining complex at Jamnagar in western India, is becoming more international in its focus.
 Previously, it has bought stakes in some overseas explorations and manufacturing assets.